Tinch334/Console-editor-rewrite/README.md

 #### Elements
 Currently there are five available elements:
-* `filename:` The name of the file being edited, if it has no name it displays `[No filename]`.
+* `filename`: The name of the file being edited, if it has no name it displays `[No filename]`.
-* `lines:` The amount of lines the current file has.
+* `lines`: The amount of lines the current file has.
-* `modified:` Whether the file has been modified and has unsaved changes.
+* `modified`: Whether the file has been modified and has unsaved changes.
-* `cursor:` Shows the position of the cursor, first vertical then horizontal.
+* `cursor`: Shows the position of the cursor, first vertical then horizontal.
-* `time:` Shows the current time in twenty-four hour format.
+* `time`: Shows the current time in twenty-four hour format.

 #### Separators
 Separators can be configured and expanded, you can add your own.
 All the separators the editor recognizes are under `statusbar separators definitions`, they follow the format  `"<identifier>: "<string>"`.
 Where the identifier is what the editor will look for in `statusbar config`  and string what it will be replaced with in the status-bar.

 The available separators:
-* ``\:`` An empty separator, a space will be inserted between the elements.
+* ``\``: An empty separator, a space will be inserted between the elements.
-* ``-:`` The string ``" - "`` will be inserted between the elements.
+* ``-``: The string ``" - "`` will be inserted between the elements.
-* ``/:`` The rest of the elements after this separator will be right aligned.
+* ``/``: The rest of the elements after this separator will be right aligned.

 **Note about '/' :** If you look at the value for `/` in the configuration file you will note that it's `-1`, this is what makes it the right align separator.
 You can change it to be whatever you like, however it's a bad idea to have more than one right align separator.

-### Misc configurations
+### Other configurations
-Currently there is one "miscellaneous" option in the editor:
+Currently there are two fields in the configuration file not related to colour:
+* `editor forget time`: It controls the time it takes the editor to "forget" something or return to it's normal state.
+For example this determines how long a non default prompt will stay.
-* ``scroll lines:`` It controls how many lines the editor scrolls vertically when the "PgUp" or "PgDown" key is pressed.
+* `scroll lines`: It controls how many lines the editor scrolls vertically when the "PgUp" or "PgDown" key is pressed.